hacker64/box01/README.md

 Draw a square using the Jade Robot.
 Move Forwards for one second, then Turn Right for one second, repeat these two actions four times before stopping.

-I changed this even more and more and more!
+I changed this so much!

 ### Project Information
 ```